 Participating in Focused Visits

-Focused visits occur between comprehensive evaluations and examine only specific aspects of an organization.
-Focused visits are used primarily with the PEAQ process.
-A focused visit reviews specific developments and changes or follows up on concerns identified by a previous evaluation process and is not primarily concerned with determining whether an organization fulfills the Criteria for Accreditation.
+Focused visits occur between comprehensive evaluations and examine only specific aspects of an institution.
+A focused visit reviews specific developments and changes or follows up on concerns identified by a previous evaluation process and is not primarily concerned with determining whether an institution fulfills the Criteria for Accreditation.

 The Institution Report for a Focused Visit